azat-co/expressworks/exercises/param_pam_pam/problem.md

 PUT /message/526aa677a8ceb64569c9d4fb
 ```

-it will respond with a hash the current date (as a string) and the id.
+it will respond with a hash of the current date (as a string) and the id.

 This could be computed like so: